{"_id": 1,

 db.accounts.find({ products: "InvestmentFund"})

-a similar query in SQL would be :
+a similar query in

-SELECT * FROM accounts WHERE products = "InvestmentFund";
+* FROM accounts WHERE products = "InvestmentFund"; SELECT

 In R